maxlandon/wiregost/README.md

 ______
 ## Documentation

-The documentation for WireGost is also available on the [Wiki](https://github.com/maxlandon/wiregost/wiki) of this repository.
+The documentation for WireGost is available on the [Wiki](https://github.com/maxlandon/wiregost/wiki) of this repository.
 You will find everything needed to install, setup and use Wiregost C2 Server and Console.

 ______